How to Prove “Continuous Residence” in a Naturalization (N-400) Application

 By Parviz Malakouti-Fitzgerald, Esq.

-One of the several requirements to qualify for naturalization in the U.S. is that you have to have been in a period of continuous residence (not to be confused with the other requirement of physical presence) in the five years before submitting your application for naturalization.
+One of the several requirements to qualify for naturalization in the U.S. is that you have to have been in a period of continuous residence (not to be confused with the other requirement of physical presence) in the five years (3 years, if married to a U.S. citizen) before submitting your application for naturalization.

 A well-prepared naturalization application will have documentary evidence of continuous residence, especially if the applicant has been absent from the United States continuously for more than six months (more on that below).